Poonam8june/auctiom-/README.md

         if (_itemId > 2) return;
         //** End code here. **

         /*Part 1 Task 5.
-Decrement the remainingTokens by the number of tokens bid and store the value in balance variable.
-        Hint. "tokenDetails[msg.sender].remainingTokens" should be decremented by "_count". */
+Decrement the remainingTokens by the number of tokens bid Hint. "tokenDetails[msg.sender].remainingTokens" should be decremented by "_count". */

         // ** Start code here.
 1 line approximately. **